nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Retrieve a list of residents with their fet due : `list`

-Retrieve a list of residents whose ART collection or FET are due within the range of the current eventDate and the optional given eventDate.
+Retrieve a list of residents whose ART collection or FET are due within the range of the current date and the optional given date.

 Format: `list [FLAG] [d/DATE]`

 * The flag can be either -f for fet or -c collection
-* The eventDate inputted has to be in `dd-mm-yyyy` format
+* The date inputted has to be in `dd-mm-yyyy` format
-* The given Date must be a eventDate later than the current eventDate
+* The given Date must be a date later than the current date

 Examples:
 * `list -f` retrieves a list of residents whose FET is due today